 Assisted living facilities are a housing option for people who can still live independently but who need some assistance.
-Depending on the facility, that assistance may include help with meal preparation, housekeeping, medication management, bathing, dressing, transportation and some nursing care.
+Depending on the facility, that assistance may include help with meal preparation, housekeeping, medication management, bathing, dressing, transportation, and some nursing care.

 Assisted living facility housing is often in small apartments, and a premium is placed on retaining as much independence in living as possible.
-Despite the emphasis on independence, supportive services are available 24 hours a day in order to provide different levels of help with activities of daily living.
+Despite the emphasis on independence, supportive services are available 24 hours a day in order to provide different levels of help with activities of daily living (ADLs).
 The level of medical supervision depends on the facility.

 According to Genworth's 2018 Cost of Care survey, the average cost of an assisted living facility in the U.S. is $4,000 a month, or $48,000 a year.
-The highest average monthly rate was in Washington, DC, at $9,266 a month while the lowest was in Missouri, at $2,844 a month.
+The highest average monthly rate was in Washington, D.C., at $9,266 a month while the lowest was in Missouri, at $2,844 a month.

 This rent may cover all services or there may be charges for services above the monthly fee on a per-use basis.
 Residents generally pay the cost of medical care from their own financial resources.
 Some costs may be reimbursed by an individual's health insurance program or long-term care insurance policy.
 Because assisted living facilities are usually less expensive than nursing homes, many state Medicaid programs now provide some type of funding for elderly residents who qualify for the Medicaid program.